kh-eng-rmit/A2-Group-39-Git/README.md

-# Third test was different for each team member
+# Individual tests selected by each team member